hclbaur/sds-core/docs/SPECIFICATION.md

 	contact { lastname "Dijkstra" firstname "Edsger" }

-This also works for optional, and repetitive nodes:
+This also works for optional, and repetitive types:

-	…
+	node "contact" {
 		unordered {
-		node { name "firstname" type "string" occurs "1..*" }
+			node "firstname" { type "string" occurs "1..*" }
-		node { name "lastname" type "string" occurs "0..1" }
+			node "lastname" { type "string" occurs "0..1" }
 		}
-	…
+	}

-Which will accept the previous two examples, and also
+Which will accept the previous two examples, and in addition

 	contact { firstname "Edsger" firstname "Wybe" lastname "Dijkstra" }